 7 August, Thursday

 Round Lake Trasimene, we got to Perugia by three.
-Johnny in Knoxville.
 The lift is needed to get up to reception (third floor off a narrow, sloping, side street).
 After another shower I slept for an hour and then we went out to eat and walk about a bit.
-The old city is high up, as we realised from various angles.
+The old city is high up, as we realized from various angles.

 We had a good meal with a bottle of Grechetto at Merlin’s on Via Fani beside the Galleria Nazionale dell’Umbria, where we were the first to sit down, and then we sat on the crowded warm steps of the Duomo.

 8 August, Friday

 Assisi: it was hot on that holy hill (I didn’t try to take Rocca Maggiore) and we had a long wait for our lunch in La Lanterna, where the breezy air-conditioning was too much.

 I’d sleep now only for the nearby angle grinder.
 Maybe the f*cker has stopped.
 Yes, he can.
 Roberto the Builder.